nytud/emMorph/README.md

 ## Requirements

 The morphological analyzer can be compiled on Unix systems.
 You'll need perl and hfst.
+Hfst version above 9.12.0 required.

 ### Installing hfst